Active Deception for Inside-the-Network Threat Detection

 Cyber-attacks are increasing in sophistication and are penetrating networks with ever-greater frequency.

-Functional requirements for choosing deception-base threat detection systems and threat intelligence reporting are also explore in this brief.
+Functional requirements for choosing deception-based threat detection systems and threat intelligence reporting are also explored in this brief.